Standard Indonesian

 Vote and we'll prioritise it.
 Top-voted dialects move up the roadmap.
 One vote per email.

-Bahasa Malaysia is a dialect of Indonesian.
+Bahasa Malaysia is a dialect of the Indonesian language.

 Bahasa Malaysia is part of the Southeast Asia region on DialectAtlas.